-The combined effects of excess body weight, poor diet, alcohol consumption, and physical inactivity is associated with about 18 percent of all cancers.79 A significant portion of cancers in New York City could be prevented by addressing these factors.
-Excess body weight increases the risk for several common cancers, including cancers of the female breast (postmenopausal), colon and rectum, uterus, kidney, adenocarcinoma of the esophagus, pancreas, ovary, liver, gastric cardia, gallbladder, thyroid, meningioma, and multiple myeloma.80
+The combined effects of excess body weight, poor diet, alcohol consumption, and physical inactivity is associated with about 18 percent of all cancers.
+A significant portion of cancers in New York City could be prevented by addressing these factors.
+Excess body weight increases the risk for several common cancers, including cancers of the female breast (postmenopausal), colon and rectum, uterus, kidney, adenocarcinoma of the esophagus, pancreas, ovary, liver, gastric cardia, gallbladder, thyroid, meningioma, and multiple myeloma.
+80

 In New York City, obesity is an epidemic.
-In 2016, more than half of adult New Yorkers were overweight (body mass index [BMI^{}] between 25.0 and 29.9; 33.9 percent) or have obesity (BMI 30.0 or more; 23.6 percent).81 Obesity can begin early in life.
-Nearly half of all elementary school children and Head Start children are either overweight or have obesity.82 In New York City, 1 in 5 kindergarten students, and 1 in 4 Head Start children, have obesity.83 Adult obesity has been steadily on the rise, increasing 22.8 percent since 2002.84 https://www.cdc.gov/healthyweight/assessing/bmi/adult_bmi/english_bmi_calculator/bmi_calculator.html.
-If your BMI is less than 18.5, it falls within the underweight range.
-If your BMI is 18.5 to <25, it falls within the normal.
-If your BMI is 25.0 to <30, it falls within the overweight range.
-If your BMI is 30.0 or higher, it falls within the obese range.
+In 2016, more than half of adult New Yorkers were overweight (body mass index [BMI] between 25.0 and 29.9; 33.9 percent) or have obesity (BMI 30.0 or more; 23.6 percent).
+Obesity can begin early in life.
+Nearly half of all elementary school children and Head Start children are either overweight or have obesity.
+In New York City, 1 in 5 kindergarten students, and 1 in 4 Head Start children, have obesity.
+Adult obesity has been steadily on the rise, increasing 22.8 percent since 2002.